“Looking for God within the Kingdom of Religious Confusion”

 Did Jacob find the assurances he was looking for on his journey?
 Did he have the direct encounter with God he so desperately sought?
 You’ll just have to read the book to find out.

-John (Author and publisher of the “Daily Graff”)
+John A. Robinson (Author and publisher of the “Daily Graff”)